OSC/ood-documentation/source/app-development/tutorials-passenger-apps/ps-to-quota.rst

        $ git push origin master

 #.
-As the admin, sudo copy or clone this repo to production
+As the admin, sudo copy or clone this repo to production:

-    As sudo on OnDemand host:

     .. code-block:: console